syncfusion-content/wpf-docs/wpf/Autocomplete/Watermark.md

 # WaterMark in WPF SfAutocomplete.

-The control will prompt the user with some information, when it is not in focus and contains an empty string.
+The control will prompt the user with some information when it is not in focus and contains an empty string.

 ## Using the Watermark

-[Watermark](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~WatermarkProperty.html) property allows the users to specify some information, when the text is empty.
-For illustration let us create a simple textbox, where the user is asked to enter names separated by a comma,
+[Watermark](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~WatermarkProperty.html) property, allows the users to specify some information when the text is empty.
+For illustration, let us create a simple textbox where the user is asked to enter names separated by a comma.

 {% tabs %}
 {% highlight xaml %}